samvera-labs/hyrax-spec/README.md

 Shared examples and smoke tests for [Hyrax](https://github.com/samvera/hyrax) applications.

+## `RSpec` Matchers

+`Hyrax::Spec::Matchers` includes a variety of custom matchers for use with RSpec.
+These matchers can be included in your suite in batch  by adding `require 'hyrax/spec/matchers'` to your test helper (usually `spec/rails_helper.rb`), or individually requiring them (as in `require 'hyrax/spec/matchers/have_form_field'`).

+**Note**: documentation on matchers remains somewhat thin.
+The best current reference is their use in [`mahonia`](https://github.com/curationexperts/mahonia/), an ETD repository.

 ## `FactoryBot` Build Strategies for Hyrax

 If your test suite uses `FactoryBot` (formerly `FactoryGirl`) to create test objects, `Hyrax::Spec` provides useful